-Selective mutism (SM) is a rare and severe social communication anxiety disorder, which can inhibit both a person’s verbal and nonverbal communication with others.
+Selective mutism (SM) is a rare and severe anxiety disorder that can inhibit both a person’s verbal and nonverbal communication with others.
 These people can appear as frozen as a statue when they come into contact with other people, or as if they are a “deer in headlights.”
-SM is not synonymous to normative shyness or even social anxiety disorder.
+Selective mutism is not synonymous to normal shyness or even social anxiety disorder.

-Several approaches to treatment may be used by themselves or in combination, which can often have great success, though they may not be able to completely remove the symptoms.
-These treatments include parent child intervention treatment (PCIT), operant conditioning, cognitive behavioral therapy (CBT), among others.
+Treatments for selective mutism can be very successful, though they may not be able to completely remove the symptoms.
+These treatments include parent child intervention treatment (PCIT), operant conditioning, and cognitive behavioral therapy (CBT), among others.

 - Consistent failure to speak in social situations where there is an expectation to speak, despite speaking in other situations (such as home)